 Should you refinance your mortgage?

 The Federal Reserve has slashed its rates to near zero, which means mortgage interest rates are very low right now.
-If you have enough equity in your home to refinance, you could potentially save money over the long term by getting a lower rate and/or shortening your loan term.
+If you have enough equity in your home to refinance your mortgage, you could potentially save money over the long term by getting a lower rate and/or shortening your loan term.
 You may also be able to do a cash-out refinance if you want to make renovations or just stockpile some extra money in case of a job loss or other catastrophe.
 Learn more about home refinancing in Nanuet, Orangeburg, and New City.
 Check out the current loan rates in Bergen and Rockland County.
 Read more about how to determine if you should refinance your mortgage.

 Try to maintain your credit usage and score.